 Default policies exist at the domain level and are applied across all objects in a category.

-Custom policies allow for the creation of unique policies to fit any schedule requirements.
-These can be setup with varying time intervals, ranging from minutes to days.
+Custom policies allow you to create unique policies to fit your own schedule’s requirements.
+These can be set up with varying time intervals, ranging from minutes to days.

 Setting Different Policies for Objects in a Group

 Policies applied at the group level will affect all objects in that group.
-To set different policies for objects in a group, apply the policies at the group level first, then apply policies at the object level.
+If you want to set different policies for objects in a group, apply the policies at the group level first, then apply policies at the object level.

-SnapSync policies determine how often snapshots of the source database are taken.
+SnapSync policies determine how often snapshots are taken of the source database.

-Policies may be configured using the provided Schedule date picker, by Interval, or by using a Quartz cron expression when selecting Custom.
+Policies may be configured using the provided Schedule date picker, by Interval, or by using a Quartz cron expression by selecting Custom.

-A Retention Policy defines how long the Delphix Engine retains snapshots and log files, which are used to rewind or provision objects from past points in time.
-The retention time for snapshots must be equal to or longer than the retention time for logs.
+Retention policies define how long the Delphix Engine retains snapshots and log files to which you can rewind or provision objects from past points in time.
+The retention time for snapshots must be equal to, or longer than, the retention time for logs.

-To support longer retention times, more storage may need to be allocated to the Delphix Engine.
+To support longer retention times, you may need to allocate more storage to the Delphix Engine.
 The retention policy – in combination with the SnapSync policy – can have a significant impact on the performance and storage consumption of the Delphix Engine.
-Retention policies can be customized to retain snapshots and logs for longer periods, enabling usage to specific points further back in time.

 Benefits of Longer Retention

-With increased retention time for snapshots and logs, a longer (older) rollback period for data is allowed.
+With increased retention time for snapshots and logs, you allow a longer (older) rollback period for your data.

 Common use cases for longer retention include: